unslothai/unsloth/README.md

 3. If it doesn't install - maybe try updating `pip`.

-## Benchmarking tables
+## 🥇 Benchmarking Tables
 - Click  "Code" for a fully reproducible example.
 - "Unsloth Equal" is a preview of our PRO version, with code stripped out.
 All settings and the loss curve remains identical.
-- For the full list of benchmarking tables, go to our website.
+- For the full list of benchmarking tables, [go to our website](https://unsloth.ai/blog/mistral-benchmark#Benchmark%20tables)

 | 1 A100 40GB | Hugging Face | Flash Attention 2 | Unsloth Open | Unsloth Equal | Unsloth Pro | Unsloth Max |
 |--------------|-------------|-------------|-----------------|--------------|---------------|-------------|